-During our trip to Coron, Kim and I interviewed locals, foodies, and business owners to find out where to eat in Coron.
+During our trip to Coron, Kim and I interviewed locals, foodies, and business owners to get the inside scoop on where to eat in Coron.

-It wasn’t easy.
-Truly great food here in the Philippines is as elusive as the dugong.
+It wasn't easy finding great food.
+Truly delicious dishes here in the Philippines are as elusive as the dugong.

 But, unlike the dugong, we found some!

-So don’t settle for rice and meat on a stick.
-Take our advice on where to eat in Coron (and Busuanga), Palawan, Philippines.
+So don't settle for rice and meat on a stick.
+Take our advice, and those of our local friends, on where to eat in Coron (and elsewhere on Busuanga Island).

 Where to Eat in Coron Town